 This router is fully compatible with TM Unifi with HyppTV working properly.
 However, the QoS feature is incompatible with Unifi.
 As such, QoS will not work when the router is running on Unifi mode irregardless of whether you use the IPTV or not.

 To set up the router to use with Unifi, head over to the IPTV page and select the TM-Unifi profile.
 Then, you can proceed to configure the PPPOE connection on the Internet page with your Unifi PPPOE username and password acquired from the customer service.
+You can refer to my TP-Link Unifi setup guide here.

 Wireless Quality and Performance